It starts with Al Gore.

 Georgia's state science standards ask students to "judge the current theories explaining global warming."
 West Virginia compels high school science classes to "debate climate changes."
 Louisiana and Tennessee, meanwhile, have laws on the books protecting teachers who promote climate denial.

-The net result is that climate skeptics get equal airing in many classrooms.
+The consequence of this is that climate skeptics often get equal airing in the classroom.

 Georgia teacher Virginia Kirima asks her 11th-grade environmental-science students to debate whether climate change is natural or man-made.
 According to Kirima, there is no right or wrong answer.
 The team that offers up the most compelling scientific evidence wins.
 "It's up to them to accept whether climate change is natural or caused by humans," Kirima said.